aadilmallick/my-notes-docusaurus/docs/C-sharp/01-C-sharp-basics.md

 #### Tuples

-Tuples in C# act exactly like objects in JavaScript.
+Tuples in C# act exactly like objects in JavaScript as of .NET version 7.

+> [!NOTE]
+> Under the hood, tuples are just syntactic sugar for creating `struct` object instances.

 There are two ways to create tuples:

 **method 1: unnamed tuples**